 … then in conjunction with adjoining and deeper layers, it’s easier to understand just how digital can evolve and mature.
 Most importantly, you should be evaluating how what you are doing compares to best practices, setting a benchmark in various areas so you’ll have a baseline to work from.
 You’ll be able to objectively see where you need to improve and by how much.
 So, are you Primitive, Interactive, Progressive, Immersive or Transformative?
 Contact us for a free digital consultation and learn how we can help you to benchmark your digital capabilities and maturity.

 At First Solution, we believe less is more.
 By consolidating and simplifying your business IT infrastructure and operations, we simultaneously reduce both complexity and risk.
-We achieve this simplification by auditing your entire IT estate, then architecting a highly secure and scalable cloud based solution powered by Cisco Meraki and the Microsoft Cloud.
+We achieve this simplification by auditing your entire IT estate, then architecting a highly secure and scalable cloud based solution powered by the Microsoft Cloud.
 The agility provided by cloud based solutions allow your business to consume workloads as services, such as Email with the Microsoft Office 365 service.
 Our goal is to avoid manufacturer lock in and provide cost transparency (utilisation billing per user, per workload, per month).
 We manage the complete technology stack so that you can focus on delighting your customers.
 We provide all of our services with a single monthly bill, whilst taking complete responsibility to manage the complexity of your IT estate.
 Our Managed Services include a 24/7/365 Network Operations Centre (NOC), a 24/7/365 Security Operations Centre (SOC) and a 24/7/365 Help Desk consistently closing over 70% of tickets on the first call with over 650 highly qualified people and mature operational processes.
 Our integrated Remote Monitoring and Management solution automatically tracks serial numbers, software, and infrastructure components using intelligent self-healing technology.